GoAuthentik from A to Y

 Here are the parameters for the provider:

-• Name: Proxmox provider
+- Name: Proxmox provider

-• Authentication flow: default-authentication-flow
+- Authentication flow:

-• The Redirect URIs/Origins part is optional, but I strongly recommend configuring it systematically.
-For Proxmox, it will be https://your_proxmox:8006 (URL accessible from the user’s browser).
+(URL accessible from the user’s browser).
 You can also use REGEX in this field.

 Tip